-At May 31, 2001, November 30, 2001 and the first quarter ended February 28, 2002, the Company was not in compliance with certain of its pre-tax income covenants.
+At May 31, 2001, November 30, 2001 and in the first quarter of 2002, the Company was not in compliance with certain of its pre-tax income covenants.
 The Company received waivers for the May 31, 2001 and February 28, 2002 violations and has not received a waiver for the November 30, 2001 violation related to pre-tax income.
 Accordingly, the bank obligations of \$86,525 have been classified as a current liability on the accompanying consolidated balance sheet.
 Management is in the process of requesting a waiver for the violation.
-Subsequent to November 30, 2001, the Company repaid

-\$79,800 of its \$86,525 obligation at November 30, 2001, resulting in bank obligations outstanding at March 15, 2002 of \$6,725.
+Subsequent to November 30, 2001, the Company repaid \$79,800 of its \$86,525 obligation at November 30, 2001, resulting in bank obligations outstanding at March 15, 2002 of \$6,725.
 The Company will violate its pre-tax income covenant if it reports a pre-tax loss for the quarter ended May 31, 2002.
-Achieving pre-tax income for this quarter is significantly dependent upon the timing of customer acceptance of new technologies, customer demand and the ability of our vendors to supply sufficient quantities to fulfill anticipated customer demand, among other factors.
-While we were able to obtain waivers for such violations in 2001 and for the first quarter ended February 28, 2002, there can be no assurance that future negotiations with our lenders would be successful, therefore, resulting in amounts outstanding to be payable upon demand.
+Achieving pre-tax income for this quarter is significantly dependant upon the timing of customer acceptance of new technologies, customer demand and the ability of our vendors to supply sufficient quantities to fulfill anticipated customer demand, among other factors.
+While the Company was able to obtain waivers for such violations in 2001 and for the first quarter ended February 28, 2002, there can be no assurance that future negotiations with the lenders would be successful, therefore, resulting in amounts outstanding to be payable upon demand.
 This credit agreement has no cross covenants with the other credit facilities described below.

 The Company also has revolving credit facilities in Malaysia to finance additional working capital needs.
 As of November 30, 2001, the available line of credit for direct borrowing, letters of credit, bankers' acceptances and other forms of credit approximately \$5,242.
-The Malaysian credit facilities are partially secured by the Company under three standby letters of credit of \$1,300, \$800 and \$1,400 and are payable on demand or upon expiration of the standby letters of credit which expire on January 15, 2002, August 31, 2002 and August 31, 2002, respectively.
+The Malaysian credit facilities are partially secured by the Company under three standby letters of credit of \$1,300, \$800 and \$1,400 and are payable on demand or upon expiration of the \$1,300, \$800 and \$1,400 and are payable on demand or upon expiration of the standby letters of credit which expire on January 15, 2002, August 31, 2002 and August 31, 2002, respectively.
 The Company renewed the January 15, 2002 letter of credit.
 The obligations of the Company under the Malaysian credit facilities are secured by the property and building in Malaysia owned by Audiovox Communications Sdn.
 Bhd.